ksandom/achel/packages-available/Maths/docs/readme.md

     # Say hi to the user. --sayHi takes no parameters. ~ base,example

     intToHex Example,result,30516,5
-    getExample,result
+    get Example,result

+* Here we convert 30516 into hex, while asserting that the length of the hex result is 5 characters.
+* Then we get the result so it will be displayed on exit.

-I've leave it to you to work out what this does ;)
-In the mean time, if you'd like to find out without having to write a macro, the way you'd do it on the command line is like this
+I've leave it to you to work out what the result is ;) In the mean time, if you'd like to find out without having to write a macro, the way you'd do it on the command line is like this

     $ achel --intToHex=Example,result,30516,5 --get=Example,result